 For the slow cooker:

-- Place the broth, chicken breast, ro-tel and the taco seasoning (you can find my taco seasoning recipe HERE) in the bottom of the slow cooker.
+- Place the broth, chicken breast, ro-tel, and taco seasoning in the bottom of the slow cooker.
 Cover.

 - Cook on low for 4-5 hours, or high for 2-3 hours.
 (For Frozen Chicken, cook on low for 6-7 hours or high for 4-5 hours.)